SpiceSharp/SpiceSharpParser/README.md

 # SpiceSharpParser

 ## What is SpiceSharpParser?
-SpiceSharpParser is a .NET library that parses Spice netlists and creates a model for Spice simulation using SpiceSharp.
+SpiceSharpParser is a .NET library that parses Spice netlists and creates a model of  Spice simulation using SpiceSharp.

 ## Features
 ### Supported dot statements